DenisovAV/ai_fireside_chat/README.md

 **Call the Gemini API using plugin**
 - Replace GeminiService by GeminiVertexService in `service_map.dart`

+## Gemini with Vertex AI Firebase API
+**Connect Firebase project**
+- Add the application to your Firebase project, the instruction is [here](https://firebase.google.com/docs/flutter/setup) **Call the Gemini API using Vertex AI Firebase API**
+- Remove placeholder code from `gemini_fireabase_service.dart`
+- Uncomment firebase_core and firebase_vertexai in `pubspec.yaml`
+- Execute `flutter pub get` using terminal
+- Uncomment Firebase initialization in main()
+- Replace GeminiVertexService by GeminiFirebaseService in `service_map.dart` **Call the Gemini API using plugin**
+- Replace GeminiService by GeminiVertexService in `service_map.dart`

 ## Gemini with Vertex AI API and Firebase Cloud Functions (in order not to request new token every hour)
 **Deploy Cloud Functions**
-- Add the application to your Firebase project, the instruction is [here](https://firebase.google.com/docs/flutter/setup)
 - Take a look to code in `functions/src/index.ts`, there is the cloud function
 - Deploy the cloud function to your firebase account, there are instructions **Call the Gemini API using Cloud Functions**
 - Remove placeholder code from `gemini_cloud_service.dart`
-- Uncomment firebase_core and cloud_functions in `pubspec.yaml`
+- Uncomment cloud_functions in `pubspec.yaml`
 - Execute `flutter pub get` using terminal
-- Uncomment cloud function call
 - Uncomment Firebase initialization in main()
-- Replace GeminiService by GeminiCloudService in `service_map.dart`
+- Replace GeminiFirebaseService by GeminiCloudService in `service_map.dart`

 ## Call Gemma from Google CLoud using REST API
 **Deploy Gemma to your Google Cloud project**